Krikoset2/conect4/README.md

 # Connect Four Game

-A Connect Four game where you can play against the computer or watch two bots play.
+A Connect Four game where you can play against the computer.
 The computer uses a perfect AI with the minimax algorithm.

 ## How to Play